bbauska/UofM-AdvStyling/readme.md

 <!-- ![](images/image049.webp){width="4.0in" height="2.0952996500437444in"} -->

-Media queries are going to allow us to adjust the style of out webpages, depending upon, the properties of the media we\'re looking at.
+Media queries are going to allow us to adjust the style of out webpages, depending upon, the properties of the media we&apos;re looking at.
 We can look at the browser size, width, and other things to decide the best way to lay out our content.
 This all started with CSS 2.1.
 It allowed us to use different media types.

 So, inside your HTML you could have multiple links to different style sheets.
-But it wouldn\'t apply all the style sheets just some of them so here\'s an example.
+But it wouldn&apos;t apply all the style sheets just some of them so here&apos;s an example.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 50. media queries, again (48) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->